A modern city of tradition, festivals and beef

-Matsusaka has convenient connections with the rest of the region via JR and Kintetsu rail lines.
+Matsusaka has convenient connections via the JR and Kintetsu rail lines.

 You can reach Matsusaka from Nagoya in just over an hour.
-Namba Station in Osaka is just under two hours away, while the trip from Kyoto Station takes nearly two hours.
+Namba Station in Osaka is only an hour and a half away, and the trip from Kyoto Station is nearly two hours.

 A city with a proud mercantile history

 In feudal times when the shogun ruled Japan, Matsusaka was a castle town.
 Production of cotton fabric used in kimono (called "Matsusaka Momen") thrived in the city, and brought great wealth to local businesses who sold their wares in Kyoto, Osaka, and Edo (modern-day Tokyo).

 Matsusaka Castle area

 The ruins of Matsusaka Castle still remain today.
 While the keep was leveled by a storm in 1644, and a fire destroyed the palace of the second bailey in 1877, many of the stone ramparts are intact and open for visitors to explore.
 The castle site's elevated position offers views of the town below.

 If you're interested in Japanese history, be sure to check out the Motoori Norinaga Memorial Museum on the castle grounds.
 Its exhibits feature the literature and maps of Motoori Norinaga, a preeminent Japanese scholar.
 His diligent commentary on everything from literary classics to his personal life provides insight into the Japanese character.

 For a peek into Old Matsusaka, head to the Matsusaka City Museum of History and Folklore.
 Occupying a converted library originally constructed in 1911, you can see artifacts from Matsusaka's mercantile past.

 Don't forget to visit the residences the castle guards once called home.
 Their direct descendants still live in these houses, and the one at the northern end is open for visitors.